iotblackbelt/iotdt-device-bridge/README.md

 1. Create an Azure Digital Twin instance and an Azure application registration as mentoined above.

 2. Click the `Deploy to Azure` button above.
 This opens up a custom ARM template in the Azure Portal to deploy the Azure Function.
 Provide the details as saved in the Azure Application Registration steps, when deploying the template:
-- Client Id: <Your application Id>
+- Client Id: &lt;Your application Id>
-- Client Secret: <Your create client secret>
+- Client Secret: &lt;Your create client secret>
-- Authority Host Url: https://login.microsoftonline.com/<your tenant name>.onmicrosoft.com/oauth2/token
+- Authority Host Url: https://login.microsoftonline.com/&lt;your tenant name>.onmicrosoft.com/oauth2/token
-- Digital Twin API Url: https://<your digital twin name>.<location>.azuresmartspaces.net/
+- Digital Twin API Url: https://&lt;your digital twin name>.&lt;location>.azuresmartspaces.net/

 ![ARM Deployment](assets/deployment.png "ARM Deployment")